Borg 2.0 (preliminary information)

 --match-archives now has support for:

-matching on archive tags, user, host, ID (prefix)
+matching on archive tags, user, host, and ID (prefix)

 giving the option multiple times (logical AND)